WeblateOrg/weblate/docs/user/translating.rst

 Translating
 -----------

-On the translation page, the source string and an edit area for translating it is shown.
+On the translation page, the source string and an edit area for translating are shown.
-Should the translation be plural, multiple source strings and edit areas are shown, each described and label in plural form.
+Should the translation be plural, multiple source strings and edit areas are shown, each described and labeled in plural form.

-Any special whitespace characters you will find underlined in red and indicated with grey symbols.
-More than one subsequent space is also underlined in red to alert the translator to its formatting.
+All special whitespace characters are underlined in red and indicated with grey symbols.
+More than one subsequent space is also underlined in red to alert the translator to a potential formatting issue.

-Various bits of extra info can be shown on this page, most which comes from the project source code (like context, comments or where the message is being used).
-When you choose secondary languages in your preferences, translation to these languages will be shown (see :ref:`secondary-languages`).
+Various bits of extra information can be shown on this page, most of which coming from the project source code (like context, comments or where the message is being used).
+When you choose secondary languages in your preferences, translation to these languages will be shown (see :ref:`secondary-languages`) above the source string.

-Below the translation, any suggestions made by others will be shown, which you can in turn accept, accept and make changes, or delete.
+Below the translation, any suggestion made by others will be shown, which you can in turn accept, accept with changes, or delete.

 .. _plurals: